 Make sure all doors and windows are closed during this time and keep pets away.

-For the advanced DIY’er, you can augment this action with a fungicidal wash but be sure to wear extra protection for this.
+For the advanced DIY’er, you can augment this action with a fungicidal wash.
+But, be sure to wear extra protection for this.

 Any paint left over can be removed in most cases with a scraper or wire brush.

 If your walls have defects like this, call in someone who knows how to fix this type of thing or you could be wasting your money watching paint dry.

-3. Pace yourself. – Rome wasn’t built a day, and neither was your house.
+3. Pace yourself – Rome wasn’t built a day, and neither was your house

 If you are not used to this type of work, its hard and physical so pace yourself and do one wall at a time.

 Get all the tools, brushes, rollers and paint that you think you need.

-A half painted house (ALWAYS THE LOWER HALF!) is a sure sign of an abandoned DIY paint project!
+A half painted house (always the lower half) is a sure sign of an abandoned DIY paint project!

 6. Is there a method to this madness?

-Use a thick knap roller and a paint scuttle, which is like a deep, oblong bucket to put the paint in. (some of) The stones will come off whilst you are doing this, so be aware of that.
+Use a thick knap roller and a paint scuttle, which is like a deep, oblong bucket to put the paint in as this is the best for a heavily textured surface.

 The patches of missing pebbles, and maybe any alterations to the walls will show through more than ever now paint is on the wall.
 I’m sorry to say this is probably the best quality (I use that word with caution) that you will get by painting your own pebbledashed walls.

-The other way is to employ our house painting teams, who have been repairing and painting dashed, rough cast and Tyrolean homes since the 1980’s.
+The other way is to employ our house painting teams, who have been repairing and painting dashed, rough cast and tyrolean homes since the 1980’s.

-How WE go about painting pebble dash.
+How Never Paint Again go about painting pebble dash

 The first thing we do is to fully check the walls for defects and problems, all of which are then professionally repaired, meeting BS standards.

-The coatings are guaranteed for 15 years not to fade, flake, crack or peel.
+The coatings are guaranteed for 20 years not to fade, flake, crack or peel.
+They also stop damp.

 And here’s what a house with painted Pebble-dash looks like!